Battle of Preveza: Results

-According to Christian sources, the Christians had lost two galleys and five ships by the end of the day.
-According to Turkish sources, the Ottomans had sunk, destroyed or captured 128 ships and taken approximately 3,000 prisoners.
-Others give 13 destroyed ships, 36 captured and the same number of prisoners.
-The Turks did not lose any ships, but they suffered 400 dead and 800 wounded.
+Italian and Spanish sources state that the Christians had lost two galleys and five ships by the end of the day, while Turkish sources state that the Ottomans had sunk, destroyed or captured 128 ships, taking approximately 3,000 prisoners.
+English sources state that there were 13 destroyed ships, 36 captured and 3,000 prisoners.
+The Ottomans kept all of their ships, but 400 died and 800 were wounded.
+Venetian sources do mention one sunk galley.